SagiMines/final-project-nest-server/README.md

 cd final-project-nest-server
 ```

-2. Install the necessary dependencies for the front-end.
+2. Install the necessary dependencies for the server.

 ```bash
 npm install